-polvosederia asked: hey lopakhin loves varya, not ranevskaya, he only remembered that she was kind with him or it was first love.
+polvosederia said: hey lopakhin loves varya, not ranevskaya, he only remembered that she was kind with him or it was first love.

 Subtext.
 Subtext.
 Subtext.